siberianfox/g2wiki/Gcode-Probes.md

 INPUT_FUNCTION_SHUTDOWN = 3,        // shutdown in support of external emergency stop
 INPUT_FUNCTION_PROBE = 4,           // assign input as probe input
 ```
-Other settings are:

-- `mo` - set input mode to 0 for active-low (normally-open) operation and 1 for active-hi (normally-closed) operation (NB: at some time in the future these values will change)
-- `ac` - action on switch closure.
-Unused for probing.
-Set to 0.
+The Zmin input (typically input 5) is assigned by default unless specified in the settings of overridden in the settings file or by a JSON command.
+If the input is changed from Zmin, then Zmin must be de-assigned manually.
 If more than one input is configured for probing the lowest numbered input is used.
 This is not returned as an error.
 Use {di:n} to see all digital inputs configured.

+Other digital input settings are:

+- `mo` - set input mode to 0 for active-low (normally-open) operation and 1 for active-hi (normally-closed) operation (NB: at some time in the future these values will change).
+Most contact probes are active-low, so this value should be st to 0.
+- `ac` - action on switch closure.
+Unused by probing.
+Set to 0.

 See also: [Digital IO](Digital-IO).